netgloo/benjamin_core/readme.md

 <!-- [![Quality Score][ico-code-quality]][link-code-quality] -->
 <!-- [![Total Downloads][ico-downloads]][link-downloads] -->

-**Note:** This is the core code for the Benjamin platform.
-If you need to install Benjamin go [here](http://github.com/netgloo/benjamin).
+**Note:** This is the core code for Benjamin platform.
+If you need to install Benjamin go [here](http://github.com/netgloo/benjamin) instead.

 ### Install